mantisbt-plugins/Reminder/README.txt

 or via command line interface
 */1440 *   *   *   * /usr/local/bin/php /path/to/mantis/plugins/Reminder/scripts/bug_reminder_mail.php

-This line would send out a reminder every day.
+This line would send out a reminder every day until the due date.

+You can also decide to run the script every day at 7a.m. and send a reminder only if it's near the due date (see parameter reminder_days_treshold for nb of days/hours):
+0 7 * * * /usr/local/bin/php /path/to/mantis/plugins/Reminder/scripts/bug_reminder_unique_mail.php

 You also can use a scheduled task under windows by calling a batch-file like: